Deleted-0970/Coursera-Algorithms1-Solutions/README.md

 Backwashing bug according to autograder ~ I did some testing in a main method and was unable replicate the bug.

+**UPDATE: I am currently taking a DSA class rn.
+I will get back on this later :sleeping:**